 - The NorthBridge (also called the memory controller) is in charge of controlling transfers between the processor and the RAM, which is why it is located physically near the processor.
 It is sometimes called the GMCH, for Graphic and Memory Controller Hub.

 - The SouthBridge (also called the input/output controller or expansion controller) handles communications between slower peripheral devices such as USB, audio, serial, the system BIOS, the ISA bus, the interrupt controller and the IDE channels.
 It is also called the ICH (I/O Controller Hub).
-The term “bridge” is generally used to designate a component which connects two buses.
+The term “bridge” is generally used to designate a component that connects two buses.

 These ports are located at the back of the computer and are often color-coded.